joakimk/pipeline/README.md

     }

 The webhook will only be called once and it will wait no longer than 10 seconds.
 It does not delay the `/api/build_statuses` call since it runs in a thread.

+The `status_url` (link to your CI server) is intentionally excluded for now for security reasons (and because we haven't needed it yet).
+If you want this feature, ping me.

 ### Build locking API